The Best Oils For Skin: Look For These Skincare Ingredients

 Made from the seeds of the tropical babassu palm tree, the oil is extracted through CO2 extraction and giving off almost no aroma whatsoever.
 Its INCI name is Orbignya oleifera.

 Babassu oil is rich in antioxidants and lauric and myristic acids, giving the oil anti-inflammatory and moisturizing effects.
 The lauric acid is also antibacterial, making it one of the most popular skincare ingredients for treating minor wounds.

 Babassu oil deeply nourishes and moisturizes dry skin.
 It also treats minor scrapes or cuts.
 It melts at body temperature, allowing it to absorb somewhat quickly and giving you a refreshing cooling sensation on your skin.
 Its many benefits, makes it one of the best oils for skin.

-Baobab oil (Adansonia digitata) seed oil, is pressed from the seeds of the baobab tree.
+Baobab oil (Adansonia digitata), is pressed from the seeds of the baobab tree.
 The oil offers a light and nutty scent that is almost floral.
 Its impressive fatty acid profile makes it one of the best oils for skin.

 This superb oil is loaded with omega-3 fatty acids, phytosterols, and Vitamin A, D, and E. These skincare ingredients help baobab oil repair skin, helping it to heal faster and improving its elasticity.

 Baobab oil also moisturizes the skin while preventing water loss, leaving you with soft, smooth skin.
 It feels nice on the skin without leaving an oily feel, since it absorbs readily.

 Blackberry seed oil (Rubus fruiticosus), cold-pressed from blackberry seeds, offers a fruity and earthy scent.